URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Experiments

 \paragraph{Model \& Training Setting} We use an embedding dimension $d$ of $128$ and a feed-forward layer dimension of $512$.
 We set the number of attention layers in the encoder to $12$.
-The clipping parameter $\zeta = 50$ in \cref{eq:compatibility} for better training convergence~\citep{jin2023pointerformer}.
-For training, URS is trained by the REINFORCE~\citep{williams1992reinforce} algorithm, and the data is generated on the fly (see Appendix \ref{append:training} for more details).
-We train URS for $500$ epochs with $2\text{,}000$ batches per epoch, and the batch size is $128$.
-At each training step, we randomly select one problem $P_{i}$ from the problem set $\mathcal{P}$.
+The clipping parameter $\zeta$ is set to $50$ in \cref{eq:compatibility}.
+URS is trained by the REINFORCE~\citep{williams1992reinforce} algorithm, and the data is generated on the fly (see Appendix \ref{append:training} for more details).
+We train URS for $500$ epochs with $2\text{,}000$ batches per epoch, and each batch has a size of $128$.
+At each training step, we randomly select one problem from $11$ problems.
 We employ the AdamW optimizer~\citep{loshchilov2017adamw} with an initial learning rate of $10^{-4}$, which is decayed by a factor of 0.1 at the $451$st epoch.
 Weight decay is set to $10^{-6}$.
-More details about the model training are provided in Appendix \ref{append:model_setting}.
+More details are provided in Appendix \ref{append:model_setting}.